rkgofiitk/academic-issues.github.io/Topics/cseGraduateJobs.md

 would avoid writing codes.
 There is a general tendency to lift codes for assignments from different sources, including copying code from a batch mate.
 We have to use MOSS or Turnitin to check for the originality of the code.
-Initially, I found that 80% of the students copied their coding assignments from their batch mates.
+Initially, I found that 80% of the students copied their coding assignments from the batch mates.
 I think most teaching faculty elsewhere and even in IITs don't consider policing students is not their job, and rightly so.
 We took extra care to ensure that our undergraduates are the best employable graduates in the market.
 Sometime back, we interviewed a candidate for a teaching post at NIT Durgapur.
 We found that the candidate had no clue about basic C programming syntax, though he claimed to have written complex C programs for the experiments related to his thesis.
 Often, we hear candidates claim to have enough exposure to programming and data structures.
 However, they were not proficient enough to answer basic questions of linked lists or binary search trees.